Bhagavad Gita Chapter 15 Verse 3 Meaning

 Available in 16 languages

-This verse from Chapter 15 of the Bhagavad Gita highlights a practical insight: Its form is not perceived here as such, nor its end, origin, foundation, or resting place; having cut asunder this firmly rooted peepul tree with the strong axe of non-attachment.
+At this point in Purushottama Yoga, Krishna deepens His teaching on the eternal Self.
+Its form is not perceived here as such, nor its end, origin, foundation, or resting place; having cut asunder this firmly rooted peepul tree with the strong axe of non-attachment.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+What distinguishes this verse is its integration of the eternal Self with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team